Shivom (OMX) Price Hits $0.0004 on Major Exchanges

-Shivom (OMX) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM Eastern on May 28th.
-One Shivom coin can currently be bought for $0.0004 or 0.00000004 BTC on major exchanges including IDEX, Coinsuper, CoinBene and DDEX.
-During the last seven days, Shivom has traded flat against the U.S. dollar.
+Shivom (OMX) traded flat against the US dollar during the 1 day period ending at 8:00 AM E.T. on June 3rd.
 Shivom has a market cap of $396,468.06 and approximately $69.00 worth of Shivom was traded on exchanges in the last day.
+One Shivom coin can currently be purchased for approximately $0.0004 or 0.00000004 BTC on major cryptocurrency exchanges including Kucoin, DDEX, Coinsuper and CoinBene.
+During the last week, Shivom has traded flat against the US dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.